LilloBarilotto/IAW-2022/README.md

 # IAW-2022
- Course "Introduzione alle Applicazioni Web" Polito
+ Course "Introduzione alle Applicazioni Web" Polito, learn something about HTML, CSS, Python, Flask, Javascript etc.

+Inside you will find personal solutions for some of the laboratories assigned for the course.